des4maisons/til/til.md

 * [codepen.io](https://codepen.io) lets you share an HTML/CSS/JS application.

+# Google Sheets

+* Google Sheets has a "paste column width only" option.

 # everything else

 * To extract text from an image, upload it to google drive, then right click >